 What we often need is more fun and play in our lives.

 We need to be more childlike (as opposed to childish).

 We need more spontaneity and joy.
 We need a damn good laugh (one of those belly laughs that hurts our stomach and makes us cry happy tears).
 Focus on having more fun.

 Are you repeating the same mistakes?
 What actions can you take to change your behavior?

-It times to break out of your old patterns and plot a fun and positive path for the future.
+It is time to break out of your old patterns and plot a fun and positive path for the future.